Free EB-5 Evaluation

 What Are the EB-5 Eligibility Requirements?

-For a project to be eligible, it must be a new commercial enterprise (NCE) that creates at least 10 qualified job positions for each EB-5 investor.
+For a project to establish ongoing eligibility, it must be a new commercial enterprise (NCE) that creates at least 10 qualified job positions for each EB-5 investor.

-These job positions must be full-time (at least 35 hours) and filled by U.S. citizens, lawful permanent residents, or other authorized workers.
+These job positions must be full-time—at least 35 hours a week—and filled by U.S. citizens, lawful permanent residents, or other authorized immigrant workers.

-The investor’s petition must also clearly demonstrate that the invested funds came from a lawful source.
+The investor’s petition must clearly show and provide traceable evidence that the invested funds came from a lawful source.

 Form I-526 or I-526E?